JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/time-log.md

  - *1 hour* implementing texturing in modular scene
  - *4 hours* implementing procedural file generation and json read/write
    - each new file has a new id and contains the json data for the tests

+## Week 12

+### 07 Dec 2021

+ - *3 hours* Created a script that when triggered externally, will move the the next stage in the experiment.
+   - loop through representations
+     - loop through tests
+   - a lot of planning for how it will interact with other components i.e the object controller